sergiy79/codecombat/Developer-environment.md

 1. [Set up a GitHub account](https://help.github.com/articles/set-up-git) if you don't already have one.
 1. Fork the CodeCombat project.
-1. `git clone` it to your computer into the ~/Desktop/coco.
+1. `git clone` it to your computer into ~/Desktop/coco.
 1. Install software
   1. sudo npm install
   1. bower install